JacobBruce/BitShop/README.md

 Check which files have changed in the new version of BitShop and replace your old files with the updated files.
 Then re-apply any customizations you made to the new files.

+**Ensure you make a backup of your files and database before attempting to update BitShop.
+If any configuration files need to be updated you may need to re-apply your old settings.**

 ## Planned Updates

 These are some of the future updates planned for BitShop.
 Contributers are welcome to work on these or any other features because I have limited time to work on BitShop.